open-numbers/ddf--gapminder--geo_entity_domain/docs/ddf--entities--geo--country.md

 Legacy country codes as used by Gapminder World.

 ### iso3166_1_alpha2, iso3166_1_alpha3, iso3166_1_numeric
 These are the country codes as defined in the [ISO 3166-1 standard](https://en.wikipedia.org/wiki/ISO_3166-1).
 An empty value means there is no ISO 3166-1 code available for this entity.

+*Last update: 2016-11-15*

 ### iso3166_2
 These are the country subdivision codes as defined in the [ISO 3166-2 standard](https://en.wikipedia.org/wiki/ISO_3166-2).
 An empty value means there is no ISO 3166-2 code available for this entity.

+*Last update: 2016-11-15*

 ### unicode_region_subtag
 These are the country codes as used in the [Unicode Common Locale Data Repository](http://cldr.unicode.org/) (CLDR).
 Valid tags are defined in [Unicode TR35](http://www.unicode.org/reports/tr35/tr35.html#unicode_region_subtag_validity) and follow mostly the definition of the [BCP47 region subtag](<https://tools.ietf.org/html/bcp47#section-2.2.4>).
 An empty value means there is no valid region sub-tag for this entity in the CLDR.